tech-rules/Vehicle_Detection/README.md

 color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb hog_channel = "ALL" # Can be 0, 1, 2, or "ALL"
 ```
 The parameter `orient` represents the number of orientation bins for the gradient histogram.
 Value of 9 is a good balance between the processing time and finer details of orientation.
 Intuitively, the parameter `pix_per_cell` is chosen to cover the smaller sized features e.g. tail lights and `cell_per_block` are chosen to cover larger sized features such as windows and wheels.
 I tried different color spaces such as RGB, HSV etc. but got the best training results (99.3% validation accuracy) using color space of YCrCb and with all three channels for computing HOG.
-Here is a visualization of the HOG parameters selected as above, for car and non-car images:
+Here is a visualization of the HOG parameters selected as above, for car and non-car images (using cmap='heat'):
 ![](output_images/hog.png)
 ###Training Process
 Apart from HOG, I also added spatial features and color histogram features to the feature vector going into the classifier ([train.py](train.py) lines 33-37).
 Udacity provided us with a few helper functions which are captured in [vd_functions.py](vd_functions.py).
 I used the `extract_features()` function to extract the above selected features for the list of car and non-car images.